digbang/security/README.md

 To access the permissions functionality, use the `PermissionRepository` with `$securityApi->permissions()`.

 ### Generating URLs
-The `PermissibleUrlGenerator` is an extension of Laravel's `UrlGeneratorInterface` interface.
+The `PermissibleUrlGenerator` is an extension of Laravel's `UrlGenerator` interface.
 The default implementation, `PermissionAwareUrlGenerator`, will check if the currently logged-in user has access to the requested url and throw a `Digbang\Security\Permissions\PermissionException` if he or she does not.